 The Licensee shall obtain all fresh Water from Meliadine Lake for domestic camp use and re-flooding of Tiriganiaq 1 and 2 Pits and associated uses, or as otherwise approved by the Board in writing.
 The total authorized volume of Waters for re-flooding of pits shall not exceed four million (4,000,000) cubic metres per year during closure of the Project.

-The Licensee shall obtain all Water for use in dust suppression from ponded Water (against the AWAR), small ponds proximal to the road and/or Water obtained from the Meliadine River, or as otherwise approved by the Board in writing.
-The total authorized volume of Waters for all purposes referred to in Part E, Items 1 and 2 shall be inclusive of the amounts required for dust suppression.
+The Licensee shall obtain Water for use in dust suppression from ponded Water (against the AWAR), small ponds proximal to the road and/or Water obtained from the Meliadine River, or as otherwise approved by the Board in writing.

+Where the use of Water for drilling and/or dust suppression is of a sufficient volume that the source Water body may be drawn down, the Licensee shall request approval of the Board in writing

-The Licensee shall maximize to the greatest practical extent, the use of Reclaim Water from contact Water management facilities, for use in the mill.
+The Licensee shall maximize to the greatest practical extent, the use of Reclaim Water from contact Water management facilities, for use in the mill, drilling, and for dust suppression.

 The Licensee shall not use streams as a Water source unless authorized and approved by the Board in writing.